dhagrow/profig/README.rst

 ----------

 Why another configuration library?
-The simple answer is that none of the available options gave me everything I wanted, with an API that I enjoyed using.
+The simple answer is that none of the available options give me everything I want, with an API that I enjoy using.
-This library is as close to my ideal as I have been able to come.
-It tries to provide some (but not too much) powerful functionality, without sacrificing simplicity.
+This library provides a lot of powerful functionality, but never at the cost of simplicity.

 Features